healthfinch/policies/disaster_recovery_policy.md

 # Disaster Recovery Policy

 The healthfinch Contingency Plan establishes procedures to recover healthfinch following a disruption resulting from a disaster.
-This Disaster Recovery Policy is maintained by the healthfinch Security Officer and Privacy Officer.
+This Disaster Recovery Policy is maintained by the healthfinch Security Officer in conjuntion with the healthfinch Privacy Officer.

 The following objectives have been established for this plan: